eringill/police_shootings/README.md

 * The type of weapon a victim has in their possession is correlated with their age.
 * Being unarmed is inversely
-correlated with age, so younger people are most likely to be shot while unarmed or armed with hand tools.
+correlated with age, so younger people are most likely to be shot while unarmed.

 * Age is also inversely correlated with being Native, Black, Hispanic or "Other", while it is positively correlated with being White.